iamcco/coc-zi/README.md

   </div>
 </h1>

-Auto suggest 10k english words when you type for the right place
+Auto suggest english words when you type for the right place

+> If `look` command does not exists it will use 10k words.

 - auto suggest
 - hover document using [ECDICT](https://github.com/skywind3000/ECDICT)